 Secretarial Audit Report

-The Secretarial Audit Report for the FY 2016-17 as submitted by Secretarial Auditors inForm MR-3 is annexed to this Report as Annexure VI.
+The Secretarial Audit Report for the FY 2019-20 as submitted by Secretarial Auditor inForm MR-3 is annexed to this Report as Annexure V.

 Timely delivery of new products under development is of primary focus of R&Ddepartment.
-It works on a cohesive approach to narrow the gap between Design andManufacturing by investing money in 3D model prototyes before commencing toolmanufacturing.
-This saves lot of time energy and money while developing new productsthereby increasing the efficiency of thecompany.
+It works on a cohesive approach to narrow the gap between design andmanufacturing by investing money in 3D modeling making prototypes before commencing toolmanufacturing to save money time & energy thereby increasing the efficiency of thecompany.

-27. Conservation of Energy Technology Absorption foreign Exchange Earnings and Outgo
+27. Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

 Pursuant to Section 134(3) (c) and 134(5) of the Companies Act 2013 the Directorsconfirm that:

 a. in the preparation of the annual accounts the applicable accounting standards hadbeen followed alongwith proper explanation relating to material departures;